All Products

 Sample data

-1. Create the source table named test_source and the destination table named test_target.
+1. Create a source table named test_source and a target table named test_target.

 CREATE TABLE test_source (a BIGINT, b BIGINT)